asciidisco/Backbone.Rpc/README.md

 ```

 If we now do the following and take a look at the request, our current example creates,
-we see what this will do to our request:
+we see what this will change:

 ```javascript
 deviceModel.set({id: 14});